23977

 Zeynep Kuban

-Zeynep Kuban (1964) is a professor in History of Architecture at the Istanbul Technical University with an undergraduate education in archaeology and art history.
-She is the head of the Master and PhD Programs in Art history at ITU.
-Apart from ITU she taught at TU Berlin, BTU Cottbus and LMU Munich as guest professor.
-She has been active in different archaeological field work missions and is the vice director of the excavation in Limyra- Turkey.
+Zeynep Kuban is a professor of the history of architecture at the Istanbul Technical University.
+She is the head of the master and PhD Programs in art history at ITU.
+She has also taught at TU Berlin, BTU Cottbus and LMU Munich as a guest professor.
+She has been active in various archaeological field work projects and is the vice director of the excavation in Limyra, Turkey.
+Merging education, field work and social engagement, she has organised summer schools and workshops with her architecture students for the children of the village of Limyra.
+Together with a team of colleagues, Zeynep also organises summer schools to educate architects as active agents at archaeological sites.

 Premesh Lalu (Prof.)